 As I mentioned above, you can grow your succulents in a pot without a drainage hole.
 But doing so will double your work, and if you accidentally gave more water than needed, you may kill your beautiful succulent.

-I’ll strongly recommend you get a pot with a drainage hole from the beginning.
-You can search for beautiful hand made ceramic planters on Etsy or Amazon.
+I’ll strongly recommend you get a pot with drain holes from the beginning.
+You can search for beautiful handmade ceramic planters on Etsy or Amazon.
 You‘ll find some cool designs which will make your succulents garden awesome.
 As “Beauty Deserves Beauty”.

 The right soil is crucial for your succulent life.
 Because this is where your plant gets moisture and nutrients to grow.
 It plays a key role in watering your succulent plants.

 The main idea for the right soil is that it should have the ability to soak quickly and then drain water easily.
 Because succulents do not like to sit in a muddy and wet bed for a long period.
 With the combination of a pot with a drainage hole, the soil should also do the same job.